VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 > process does not include explicit compensation steps, and does not
 > need to be represented as a long-lived transaction.

-For more information about sagas see the chapter [Sagas][r_chapter6] in the Reference Guide.
+For more information about workflows and sagas see the chapter [Coordinating Workflows and Sagas][r_chapter6] in the Reference Guide.

 The team identified these questions about these approaches: